 On October 17, 2007, Dr. Bojana Beric, Dr. James Konopack, and Dr. Laura Jannone from the School of Nursing and Health Studies presented an information session followed by questions and answers on Monmouth’s new major in Health Studies.

-Dr. Alan Cavaiola from the Department of Psychological Counseling led the November 14, 2007 forum on The Life and Death of the American Psychiatric Institution: From McLean to Marlboro.
+Dr. Alan Cavaiola from the Department of Professional Counseling led the November 14, 2007 forum on The Life and Death of the American Psychiatric Institution: From McLean to Marlboro.

 Dr. Aaron Ansell from the Department of History and Anthropology presented on Race and Development in Rural Brazil on January 30, 2008.